ritasebastian/elasticsearch/Install.md

 - `active_shards`, `relocating_shards`, `initializing_shards`, `unassigned_shards`: Various metrics about shard allocation.

 This command will help confirm the cluster’s operational status and ensure everything is configured correctly.

+### Cluster Setup

+cluster.name: my-cluster  # Name of the cluster (must be the same for all nodes) http.host: 0.0.0.0 http.port: 9200           # HTTP port for REST API

+# Discovery settings to locate other nodes
+discovery.seed_hosts: ["es1", "es2", "es3"]
+cluster.initial_master_nodes: ["es1", "es2", "es3"]

+# node1
+node.name: node1           # Unique name for the node
+node.roles: ["master", "data"]  # Master-eligible and data node network.host: es1         # Hostname or IP address of this node

+# node2
+node.name: node2            # Unique name for the node
+node.roles: ["master", "data"]  # Master-eligible and data node network.host: es2         # Hostname or IP address of this node

+# node3
+node.name: node2            # Unique name for the node
+node.roles: ["master", "data"]  # Master-eligible and data node network.host: es3         # Hostname or IP address of this node

+### Example of a .netrc File:

+machine example.com
+login myusername
+password mypassword

+machine anotherexample.com
+login anotheruser
+password anotherpassword